moppdev/KnowYourConstitution1996/CONTRIBUTING.md

 ### Commenting

-Please be sure that your changes, whether in the SQL scripts or the API codebase, are fully commented and explains what your code does.
+Please be sure that your changes are fully commented and explains what your code does.

 ### Coding Style